crispab/crisp-dna/_docs/what-is-productspace.md

 ## What we do

 We are an agile product management business.
-We provide coaching, assessment and other services that related to all parts of the product management lifecycle including UX.
+We provide coaching, assessment and other services that relate to all parts of the product management lifecycle including UX.
 Agile is our approach.

 In simple terms, we are a consultancy.
 But a consultancy done differently.
 Very differently.